wikimedia/research-datasets/covid19/readme.md

 This data is released under a CC0 1.0 license.

-## Citing
+## Data

-The datasets are also available [here](TODO add figshare link once available), please see details about how to cite this dataset.
+The datasets are available [here](https://figshare.com/articles/dataset/COVID-19_Pandemic_Wikipedia_Readership/14548032), please see details about how to cite this dataset.

 ## Contact